Anointing: Royalty

+Napoleon was reportedly anointed in the presence of the Pope at his coronation.

 In Eastern Orthodoxy, the anointing of a new king is considered a Sacred Mystery.
 The act is believed to empower him—through the grace of the Holy Spirit—with the ability to discharge his divinely appointed duties, particularly his ministry in defending the faith.
 The same myron used in Chrismation is used for the ceremony.
 In Russian Orthodox ceremonial, the anointing took place during the coronation of the tsar towards the end of the service, just before his receipt of Holy Communion.
 The sovereign and his consort were escorted to the Holy Doors (Iconostasis) of the cathedral and jointly anointed by the metropolitan.
 Afterwards, the tsar was taken alone through the Holy Doors—an action normally reserved only for priests—and received communion at a small table set next to the Holy Table.

 In the present day, royal unction is less common, being practiced only upon the monarchs of Britain and of Tonga.
-The utensils for the practice are sometimes reckoned as regalia, like the ampulla and spoon used in the former Kingdom of France and the anointing horns used in Sweden and Norway.
+The utensils for the practice are sometimes reckoned as regalia, like the ampulla and spoon used in the Kingdom of France and the anointing horns used in Sweden and Norway.
 The Biblical formula is not necessarily followed.
 For the 1626 coronation of King Charles I of England, the holy oil was made of a concoction of orange, jasmine, distilled roses, distilled cinnamon, and ben oil.